Xiumin: 2022–present: Solo debut, subsequent releases, contract dispute and INB100

 SM Entertainment confirmed that Xiumin would be the lead in a new drama, CEO-dol Mart in 2023.

 On September 26, 2022, Xiumin released his debut EP, Brand New, alongside its lead single of the same name.
 Brand New is a retro K-pop record, which brings "nostalgic '90s sonic euphoria to listeners" according to The Korea Herald.

 On April 5, 2023, it was confirmed that Xiumin and Eunha will have a collaboration song "Who?", which was released on April 9, 2023.

 On June 1, 2023, it was announced that Xiumin, Chen and Baekhyun had ended their contracts with SM Entertainment on the grounds of overdue payment and unreasonable deals.
 On June 19, SM and the three members announced that both parties had resolved their differences over contract dispute and the members had decided to stay with the agency.

 On September 20, 2023, it was announced that Xiumin participated for the soundtrack of CEO-dol Mart, titled "Daisy".

-On January 8, 2024, Xiumin joined Baekhyun's label, INB100, to manage his solo activities while Exo activities remains under SM Entertainment.
+On January 8, 2024, Xiumin joined Baekhyun's label, INB100, to manage his solo activities with Exo activities to remain under SM Entertainment.